shawshank666/shawshank666.github.io/_pages/about.md

   Yan Long, Chen Yan, **Shilin Xiao**, Shivan Prasad, Wenyuan Xu, Kevin Fu. **S&P 2023 (CCF-A, Big4)**.

 # 🎖 Honors and Award
-- Honors in Academic Innovation Capability for Graduate, awarded on 2024-2025
+- Honor for Graduates--Excellence in Academic Innovation, awarded on 2024-2025
 - Award of Honor for Graduate, awarded on 2023-2024
 - Award of Honor for Graduate, awarded on 2022-2023
 - Sifang Automation Scholarship, awarded on 2022-2023